You are here:

 This means that existing licences or leases within the jointly managed area will be protected, friends groups can continue to operate and recreational fishing and hunting will be able to continue.

 In addition to Aboriginal title land, two properties at Franklinford and Carisbrook will be transferred to the DDWCAC.
-These properties are currently held by the Minister for Aboriginal Affairs.
+These properties were formerly held by the Minister for Aboriginal Affairs and are now unreserved Crown land.
 These properties have cultural significance for the Dja Dja Wurrung people.